openeuropa/composer-artifacts/README.md

 [![Packagist](https://img.shields.io/packagist/v/openeuropa/composer-artifacts.svg)](https://packagist.org/packages/openeuropa/composer-artifacts)

 Composer plugin that allows to download a specified artifact instead of the default `dist` URL, this allows to download all artifact dependencies too.

+**Note:** version 2.x of Composer Artifacts only works with Composer 2.x and only supports ZIP artifacts.

 **Table of contents:**